shameme97/Ramadan-Alert/README.md

 # Ramadan-Alert
-Android app for Ramadan Alert.
+Android app for reminders for prayers, iftar and sehri during Ramadan.